Loot boxes and skins betting

 On Android devices:

-- Open the Play Store and tap the 3-lines button in the top left
+- Open the Play Store and go to your profile by tapping the profile icon in the top right

 - Select Settings

 - Tap 'For all purchases through Google Play on this device'